BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/15_3_Receiving_Bitcoind_Notifications_with_C.md

 ### Summary Receiving Bitcoind Notifications with C.md

-By using ZMQ framework, you can easily receive notifications by subscribing to a connection point exposed by bitcoind changing configuration file.
+By using the ZMQ framework, you can easily receive notifications by subscribing to a connection point exposed by `bitcoind` through its configuration file.

 > :fire: ***What is the Power of Notifications?*** With notifications, you're no longer entirely dependent upon users to issue commands.
 Instead, you can create programs that monitor the Bitcoin blockchain and take appropriate actions when certain things occur.
 This in turn could be merged with the RPC commands that you programmed in previous sections.
 This is also a big step beyond what you could do with shell scripts: certainly, you can create infinite-loop listener shell scripts, but programming languages tend to be a better tool for that task.

 ## What's Next?

-Learn more about "Talking to Bitcoind with Libwally" in [Chapter 16: Talking to Bitcoind with Libwally](16_0_Talking_to_Libwally.md).
+Learn more about "Programming with RPC" in [Chapter 16: Talking to Bitcoind with Libwally](16_0_Talking_to_Libwally.md).